Clutter family murders: Murders

-On the evening of November 14, 1959, Hickock and Smith drove more than 400 mi across the state of Kansas, heading for the Clutter residence, in order to execute their plan.
-In the early morning hours of November 15, the pair arrived in Holcomb, located the Clutter home, and entered through an unlocked door while the family slept.
+On the evening of November 14, 1959, Hickock and Smith drove more than 400 mi across the state of Kansas, heading for the Clutter residence to execute their plan.
+In the early morning of November 15, the pair arrived in Holcomb, located the Clutter home, and entered through an unlocked door while the family slept.
 Upon rousing the Clutters, they pushed Bonnie, Nancy, and Kenyon into a bathroom on the second floor of the house, then led Herb to his first-floor office.
-After a search, during which they began to realize there was no safe, they retrieved the other three members of the family from the bathroom.
+After their initial search for a safe failed, they retrieved the other three members of the family from the bathroom.
 Bonnie's hands were tied in front of her; she was gagged, then tucked into bed in a room on the second floor.
-Nancy's hands were tied behind her - inexplicably, she was not gagged - then she, too, was tucked into bed.
-Then, Kenyon and Herb were taken to the basement; first, Kenyon was gagged and his hands were tied behind him, then the rope was tied to an overhead steam pipe in the furnace room.
-Thinking better of this, the killers cut him free, then moved him to the adjoining playroom.
-Bound and gagged, lying at an oblique angle on the small couch, a white pillow was stuffed behind his head, presumably to make him more comfortable.
-Finally, Herb was bound and gagged, then pushed down onto a mattress box lying on the concrete floor in the furnace room.
-Smith stayed in the furnace room, while Hickock returned upstairs to resume his search for the safe.
+Nancy's hands were tied behind her—inexplicably, she was not gagged—and tucked into bed.
+Then the men took Herb and Kenyon to the basement.
+First they gagged Kenyon, tied his hands behind his back, and tied the rope to an overhead steam pipe in the furnace room.
+Then they decided to cut him free and move him to the adjoining playroom, bound and gagged; they set him at an oblique angle on the small couch and stuffed a white pillow behind his head, presumably to make him more comfortable.
+Finally, the killers bound and gagged Herb and pushed him down onto a mattress box on the concrete floor in the furnace room.
+Smith stayed in the furnace room while Hickock returned upstairs to resume his search for the safe.

-A short time later, Hickock returned to the basement, disappointed and angry, having found no safe.
+A short time later, Hickock returned to the basement, disappointed and angry at finding no safe.
 The pair had already planned to leave no witnesses, and they briefly debated what to do.
-Finally, Smith - known to occasionally be unstable, prone to fits of rage - slit Herb Clutter's throat, then shot him in the head.
-Moments after Herb was killed, Smith and Hickock reentered the playroom, where Smith shot Kenyon to death.
-Heading upstairs, then to the second floor, the pair entered Nancy's room, and she was shot to death.
-Lastly, Bonnie Clutter was killed by a gunshot wound to the side of the head.
-Each of the four victims had been killed by a single shotgun blast to the head, though Herb's throat was cut as well, and each spent shell was retrieved by the killers.
-Recounting later the sequence of events that night, Smith claimed to have dissuaded Hickock from raping Nancy.
+Finally, Smith—known to occasionally be unstable, and prone to fits of rage—slit Herb Clutter's throat, then shot him in the head.
+Moments later, Smith and Hickock reentered the playroom, where Smith shot Kenyon to death.
+They headed upstairs, then to the second floor, where they entered Nancy's room and shot her to death.
+Lastly they shot Bonnie Clutter in the side of her head.
+Each of the four victims had been killed by a single shotgun blast to the head, though Herb's throat was cut as well, and the killers retrieved each spent shell.
+Recounting later the sequence of the night's events, Smith claimed that he had stopped Hickock from raping Nancy.